 by the first word in a Fact.
 Something like (foo a b c)

-as the name of its Deftemplate.
+would have foo as the name of its Deftemplate.

 Update your

-function in your clipsruby.c
+Init_clipsruby function in your clipsruby.c file:

 void Init_clipsruby(void) { VALUE rbCLIPS = rb_define_module("CLIPS"); rb_define_module_function(rbCLIPS, "create_environment", create_environment, 0); VALUE rbEnvironment = rb_define_class_under(rbCLIPS, "Environment", rb_cObject); rb_define_alloc_func(rbEnvironment, environment_alloc); rb_define_singleton_method(rbEnvironment, "assert_string", clips_environment_static_assert_string, 2); rb_define_method(rbEnvironment, "assert_string", clips_environment_assert_string, 1); rb_define_singleton_method(rbEnvironment, "facts", clips_environment_static_facts, 1); rb_define_method(rbEnvironment, "facts", clips_environment_facts, 0); VALUE rbFact = rb_define_class_under(rbEnvironment, "Fact", rb_cObject); rb_define_singleton_method(rbFact, "deftemplate_name", clips_environment_fact_static_deftemplate_name, 1); rb_define_method(rbFact, "deftemplate_name", clips_environment_fact_deftemplate_name, 0); }